cbovar/ConvNetSharp/README.md

 # ConvNetSharp
 Started initially as C# port of [ConvNetJS](https://github.com/karpathy/convnetjs).
 You can use ConvNetSharp to train and evaluate convolutional neural networks (CNN).

 Thank you very much to the original author of ConvNetJS (Andrej Karpathy) and to all the contributors!

-&#x1F539; NEW &#x1F539; See **ConvNetSharp** in action driving a car !
-[Micromachine.AI](https://github.com/cbovar/Micromachine.AI)
+ConvNetSharp relies on [ManagedCuda](https://github.com/kunzmi/managedCuda) library to acces NVidia's CUDA

 ### 3 ways to create neural network